CivityNL/ckanext-dcat/README.md

 * `update_session`: called before making the remote requests to update the `requests` session object, useful to add additional headers or for setting client certificates.
 Check the [`requests` documentation](http://docs.python-requests.org/en/master/user/advanced/#session-objects) for details.
 * `before_create` / `after_create`: called before and after the `package_create` action has been performed
 * `before_update` / `after_update`: called before and after the `package_update` action has been performed
-* `after_parsing`: Called just after the content from the remote RDF file has been parsed

 To know more about these methods, please check the source of [`ckanext-dcat/ckanext/dcat/interfaces.py`](https://github.com/ckan/ckanext-dcat/blob/master/ckanext/dcat/interfaces.py).

 ## JSON DCAT harvester

 The DCAT JSON harvester supports importing JSON objects that are based on DCAT terms but are not defined as JSON-LD.
-The exact format for these JSON files is the one described in the [spec.dataportals.org](http://spec.dataportals.org/#datasets-serialization-format) site.
+The exact format for these JSON files is the one described in the [spec.datacatalogs.org](http://spec.datacatalogs.org/#datasets_serialization_format) site.
 There are [example files](https://github.com/ckan/ckanext-dcat/blob/master/examples/dataset.json) in the `examples` folder.

 To enable the JSON harvester, add the `dcat_json_harvester` plugin to your CKAN configuration file: